Top 10 Cultural Differences that Can Cause Embarrassment, Misunderstanding and Even Troubles

 This is a great list.
 I just learned something from it today.

-Great list M_T!
+Great list, M_T!
 I definitely learned a few things.

-In Japan, it's specifically "pay me".
+In Japan, it specifically means "pay me."

 2 In most Western countries, eye contact is a sign of listening, truth and understanding.
 In Latin and North America eye contact also conveys equality among individuals.
 But in many Asian cultures, avoiding eye contact is a sign of respect.